If you have a desire to:

 Presenter: Lin Laurie

-University of Washington, Hall TBD
+University of Washington, Loew Hall Room 111

 If you are really good at presenting, you can make a future for yourself in any number of careers.

 If you’d like to take your presentation skills to the level of those people you see in a TEDx Talk.
 A TEDx event is a local gathering where live TED-like talks and videos previously recorded at TED conferences are shared with the community.
 They can also be independently run community talks to help share ideas from science to business to global issues to help spread ideas throughout the world.
 But whether you aspire to do your own TED Talk, being able to lift up your own presentation skills to their level is a valuable opportunity and we’re offering it to you.
-(Any one can sign up for this workshop.
+(Anyone can sign up for this workshop.
 You don’t have to be a technical writer or STC member to attend this workshop.

 TED talks have specific attributes: they are uplifting, have an emotional format, and can cause audiences to stand up and cheer at the end).
 If you long to have the skills to have that type of control over your audiences, then this is the workshop for you!

 I was originally going to do this as a chapter meeting, but after thinking about it, I’d like to first do it as a workshop and then take the top two presenters and have them do their talk after I demonstrate the breakdown on how to do it, to show our members what it looks like when it’s done right.
-So we’ll follow up the workshop with a chapter meeting later.
+So, we’ll follow up the workshop with a chapter meeting later.

 What you will need to participate: